enino84/AMLCS/README.md

 If you use this repo, please cite the following papers:

+1. Nino-Ruiz, Elías D., and Randy Consuegra.
+AMLCS-DA: A data assimilation package in Python for Atmospheric General Circulation Models.
+SoftwareX 22 (2023): 101374.
-1. Nino-Ruiz, E. D., Guzman-Reyes, L. G., & Beltran-Arrieta, R. (2020).
+2. Nino-Ruiz, E. D., Guzman-Reyes, L. G., & Beltran-Arrieta, R. (2020).
 An adjoint-free four-dimensional variational data assimilation method via a modified Cholesky decomposition and an iterative Woodbury matrix formula.
 Nonlinear Dynamics, 99(3), 2441-2457.
-2. Nino-Ruiz, E. D., Sandu, A., & Deng, X. (2018).
+3. Nino-Ruiz, E. D., Sandu, A., & Deng, X. (2018).
 An ensemble Kalman filter implementation based on modified Cholesky decomposition for inverse covariance matrix estimation.
 SIAM Journal on Scientific Computing, 40(2), A867-A886.

 # Code Documentation